agardnerIT/killercoda_tutorials/releases-api/intro.md

 ### Dynatrace Releases API

-This hands on exercise will demonstrate how to use hte Dynatrace Releases API endpoint
+This hands on exercise will demonstrate how to use the Dynatrace Releases API endpoint

 *Hint: Ctrl + Shift + V works well to paste into the browser window.*